rhomobile/rhomobile-docs/eb/en/edge/api/websocket.md

 ####Type
 <span class='text-info'>CALLBACK</span>
 ####Description

-<p>This callback is fired when message is received.
-Use callback argument&rsquo;s &lsquo;data&rsquo; attribute to access received message.</p>
+This callback is fired when message is received.
+Use callback argument's 'data' attribute to access received message.
 ####Access